anhdang000/OCR-fast_label_tool/README.md

 When submiting, the tool records all labeled words from the first to the current row.
 Dupicated submissions do not change the output logs.

-To resume previous work, run following command:
+To resume previous work, run the following command:

 `python3 label_imags.py --curr-row [current working row]`